 ἀποδώσει: FAI 3s, ἀποδίδωμι, 1) to deliver, to give away for one's own profit what is one's own, to sell

-1. It seems like the most appropriate definition for μέλλω at greattreasures.org is their 8th option: “to delay; with an infinitive following, to be about to do anything (immediate or remote).”
-Of course, the “definitions” found in many lexicons are partly interpretations of what a word means initially by its use in the Scriptures and secondarily by its use in contemporary literature.
+1. It seems like the most appropriate definition for μέλλω at thebible.org is the 8th option: “to delay; with an infinitive following, to be about to do anything (immediate or remote).”
 What is intriguing about this word is that it can means something that is ‘on the verge’ or ‘delayed.’
-That tension just about sums up the NT understanding of Christ’s return, IMHO.
+When we add the μέλλω to the infinitive ἔρχεσθαι, I am rendering it as “about to come.”
+The tension between Jesus’ return and its delay just about sums up the NT’s eschatology and a whole lot more, IMHO.

 28 ἀμὴν λέγω ὑμῖν ὅτι εἰσίν τινες τῶν ὧδε ἑστώτων οἵτινες οὐ μὴ γεύσωνται θανάτου ἕως ἂν ἴδωσιν τὸν υἱὸν τοῦ ἀνθρώπου ἐρχόμενον ἐν τῇ βασιλείᾳ αὐτοῦ.